Editorial Notes and News

 We can thank Dave Cobley for first coming up with the idea of a British Caving Audio Archive.

-We desperately need help from people from every club, and every region to help find any existing material that is already out there, and to start recording those precious memories for posterity.
+We desperately need help from people from every club and every region to help find any existing material that is already out there, and also to start recording those precious memories for posterity.

 If we can do that, this could be one of the most informative, and inspirational of all the caving sites on the web.
 Listen to the recordings already on here, and I'm sure that you'll agree!